swiss-seismological-service/scrtdd/README.md

 See also the `Troubleshooting` paragraph for details on how to specify a database connection via command line and for printing the logs on the console for easy debugging.

-Also it is useful the `--dump-catalog-options` option, which allows to use event id instead of origin id in myCatalog.csv.
+It might be useful the `--dump-catalog-options` option too, which allows to use event id instead of origin id in myCatalog.csv.
 For example we can list all events between two dates and then ask scrtdd to extract the preferred manual origins within our profile region (our catalog):

 ```
 # prepare myCatalog.csv
 echo seiscompId > myCatalog.csv
 # save all events ids between 2018-11-27 and 2018-12-14 in myCatalog.csv
-scevtls [db and log options] --begin "2018-11-27 00:00:00" --end "2018-12-14 00:00:00" >> myCatalog.csv
+scevtls --begin "2018-11-27 00:00:00" --end "2018-12-14 00:00:00" --verbosity=3 --console=1 [db options] >> myCatalog.csv
 # create the catalog using only manually reviewed preferred origins within the region defined in myProfile
-scrtdd --dump-catalog myCatalog.csv --dump-catalog-options 'preferred,onlyManual,any,none,myProfile' [db and log options]
+scrtdd --dump-catalog myCatalog.csv --dump-catalog-options 'preferred,onlyManual,any,none,myProfile' --verbosity=3 --console=1 [db options]
 ```

 Note: event.csv, phase.csv and stations.csv files are the extended catalog format, useful when the catalog information is fully contained in those files.
 Compare to the paragraph 2.1 example format (list of origin ids) the extended format doesn't require the catalog to be present on the seiscomp database.
 This might come in handy when using events coming from a different seiscomp installation e.g the events can be dumped (--dump-catalog) and used in another machine.
 Also those file can be easily generated from another source.